 We ask our volunteers to commit to a minimum of 1 volunteer shift (2-3 hours) every two weeks, preferably a weekday morning or evening, and a minimum commitment of 3 months.
 If you are unable to commit to either of these, please contact us to discuss options.

 What if I can't commit to that much time?

 We do hold a Volunteer Orientation and Open Barn Day monthly.
 We typically schedule group projects and tours, as well as tackle cleaning paddocks and pens during this time period.
 There is no grooming, handling, or horse time on these days, except that horses asking for attention in the paddocks you are cleaning should be given attention in the form of scratches and petting.

 Can I just drop in randomly and help with whatever needs to be done?

 We do ask that volunteer times be scheduled.
-Everyone involved with GSH administration works full-time jobs and we do not live on-site with the horses.
-To ensure that the horses receive the best care and handling they can, as well as respect the property owners' privacy, we ask that all volunteer time be pre-approved.
+Everyone involved with GSH administration works full-time jobs.
+To ensure that the horses receive the best care and handling they can, we ask that all volunteer time be pre-approved.

 I have some physical limitations, or I don't live nearby, can I still volunteer?